LSNJLAW SM

 National Maternal Mental Health Hotline is created

-The new hotline has been created for pregnant women and new mothers.
+The Maternal Mental Health Hotline was created for pregnant women and new mothers.
 It is staffed by professional counselors who will provide free, confidential help 24 hours a day, 7 days a week.
 The counselors offer real-time support and information about resources and referrals to local and telehealth providers and support groups.

 Counselors on the hotline speak English and Spanish and can also access interpreter services in 60 additional languages.
-Call or text 1-833-9-HELP4MOMS (1-833-943-5746) to access the hotline.
+Call or text 1-833-TLC-MAMA (1-833-852-6262) to access the hotline.
 Responses may take a few minutes, depending on call volume.

 There is no charge for the service, and you do not need a diagnosis or referral to call.
 If you are depressed or anxious after giving birth, you will be able to talk to someone about your feelings.